BBVA/gitsec/README.rst

 After the plugin is published you can include it in the configuration file as any other plugin.

+You can check some examples in the `plugins`_ directory.

+If you build a plugin for a public tool don't hesitate to send a **pull request**.

 I've just committed a secret!
 How I fix it??
 --------------------------------------------